 Over-the-counter medications (OTC’s) are safe, right?
-Well, in our recent radio show with Dr. Kathleen Tucker, we learned that there are some OTC’s that negatively affect male fertility.
+Well, in this interview with Dr. Kathleen Tucker, we learned that there are some OTC’s that negatively affect male fertility.

 We know that people are taking more medicines than ever before.
 People are waiting longer to begin building their families, and that often results in taking more medications to do so.
 Additionally, more people are experiencing chronic health issues at earlier ages.
 In fact, 80% of men aged 45 and older are taking some kind of medication.
 Of those men, 26% of them are becoming parents for the first time.